-The Psychology program provides a background in the wide range of approaches used in modern psychology.
+The Psychology program leads to a Bachelor of Science degree and provides a background in the wide range of approaches used in modern psychology.
 These perspectives include the behavioral, biological, cognitive, developmental, humanistic, psychoanalytic, and social approaches to the study of behavior and mental processes.
 The Psychology program provides students with an educational experience that will contribute to the understanding of themselves and others, as well as prepare them for graduate school and professional careers in psychology-related fields.

 • Students will gain familiarity with the major theoretical approaches, findings, and historical trends in psychology;